yahorbarkouski/superjobs/README.md

 > Stateful Reverse Proxy for decentralized IT jobs

-Gandi shifts the closed-platform job search paradigm to a distributed, transparent and company-driven model, developing capabilities to create unique job search engines that **share the same source of content** but provide **different features** to retrieve and process it.
+Gandi shifts the closed-platform job search paradigm to a distributed, transparent and job-seeker driven model, developing capabilities to create unique job search engines that **share the same source of content** but provide **different features** to retrieve and process it.

-To make it simple, Gandi can be described as company job listings storage, that follow the following main principles:
+To put it simply, Gandi can be described as a company's job listings repository, which follows the following main principles:

 - **Decentralized** – each company is responsible for its own job listings, that have been published on the company's website and pulled by Gandi;